Kishore6753/daily-notes-organizer-13520/task_frontend/README.md

 ## API

 The frontend talks to the Express backend defined by the OpenAPI at `task_backend`:
-- Base URL configured via REACT_APP_API_BASE (read at build/start; normalized and validated by `src/utils/config.js`)
+- Base URL configured via REACT_APP_API_BASE, normalized and validated by `src/utils/config.js`
+- Hosted behavior: runtime rewrite to `https://<hostname>:3001` if env is unset/invalid/localhost-like
 - Endpoints used: /notes, /notes/{id}, /tags, /tags/{id}, and root health `/`

 ## Troubleshooting

-- "TypeError: Failed to fetch" when creating a note
+- "TypeError: Failed to fetch" when calling the API
-  - Ensure `REACT_APP_API_BASE` is set to the correct backend origin (protocol + host + port).
+  - Local dev: ensure the backend is running on http://localhost:3001 or set `REACT_APP_API_BASE` accordingly.
+  - Hosted/cloud: the app auto-uses `https://<hostname>:3001` if misconfigured.
+Verify your backend is reachable at that origin and CORS allows the frontend origin.
-  - Check browser console for CORS/network errors.
+  - Check browser console for any `[config]` warnings/errors.
-  - Our fetch layer surfaces clearer errors, safely parses empty responses, and warns on misconfiguration.
-  - The UI banner (`ConfigWarningBanner`) appears when the app is hosted but REACT_APP_API_BASE is unset or points to localhost.
+  - The UI banner (`ConfigWarningBanner`) appears when hosted and configuration is likely incorrect.
+It automatically hides once the backend health probe succeeds.

 ## Styling